siduction/sidu-manual/data/en/0701-term-konsole_en.md

 ~~~

 Another terminal opens, into which the root password is to be entered.
 If successful, the desired program will launch with **root** privileges.
-Examples of using graphical applications via *su-to-root* are: editing a configuration file with a text editor, using the partition manager *gparted*, or using file managers like *dolphin* or *thunar*.
+Examples of using graphical applications via su-to-root are: editing a configuration file with a text editor, using the partition manager *gparted*, or using file managers like *dolphin* or *thunar*.

 **Use in desktop environments:**

 + Plasma (KDE and LXQt)
   The command is not necessary in Plasma and is not supported.
 For programs that need **root** privileges, a password prompt occurs and for the editor the prompt occurs when you want to save the changed file.
-Therefore only use *su* in the terminal, if necessary.
+Therefore only use `su` in the terminal, if necessary.
 + Gnome and Cinnamon
-  The behavior is similar to Plasma, except that the command (*su-to-root*) is supported, but not necessary.
+  The behavior is similar to Plasma, except that the command (su-to-root) is supported, but not necessary.
 + Xfce and Xorg
   Here the command unfolds its full power, and you are able to start the desired graphical program with **root** privileges.
-One is however also in the obligation to consider, when and with which program root rights are really necessary.
+However, you are also in the obligation to consider, when and with which program root rights are really necessary.

 > Under no circumstances should productive programs that are normally started with user rights be booted as root with this option: Internet browsers, e-mail programs, office programs, etc.